tobimori/paywallr/README.md

 ### DuMont Newsnet (e.g. Kölner Stadtanzeiger & Mitteldeutsche Zeitung)

-> DuMont Newsnet stores the complete article in text form (i.e. without media and formatting) in the source code of the page to enable indexing of paywalled articles in search engines like Google & Co.
+> DuMont hides the article with css and displays a paywall container over it.

 ### Saarbrücker Zeitung